Blendify/blender-manual/blender_docs/manual/modeling/texts/editing.rst

 Frames are controlled in the *Text Boxes* panel.

-Frame size
+Frame Size
 ----------

 By default the first frame for a new text object, and any additional frames, has a size of **zero** for both *Width* and *Height*, which means the frame is initially not visible.

 Frames with a width of 0.0 are ignored completely during text flow (no wordwrap happens), and frames with a height of 0.0 flow forever (no flowing to the next text frame).

 In order for the frame to become visible, the frame's *Width* must be greater than 0.0.

 .. note::